nealcaren/fightordie/Volumes/07/03/fightordie.md

 -->
 # Join or Die (1914)

-<span style="font-variant:small-caps;">The Crisis</span> exists for one great purpose.
+<span class = "small-caps">The Crisis</span> exists for one great purpose.

-<span style="font-variant:small-caps;">The Crisis</span> seeks to entertain its readers, and entertainment is a legitimate object for a popular magazine.
+<span class = "small-caps">The Crisis</span> seeks to entertain its readers, and entertainment is a legitimate object for a popular magazine.
 Our pictures, our stories and our ornamentation are for entertainment.
-But the object of <span style="font-variant:small-caps;">The Crisis</span> is not simply to entertain.
+But the object of <span class = "small-caps">The Crisis</span> is not simply to entertain.

-<span style="font-variant:small-caps;">The Crisis</span> seeks to inform.
+<span class = "small-caps">The Crisis</span> seeks to inform.
 It is in the large sense a newspaper.
 It deals not so much with immediate news as with forgotten, neglected and concealed news.
 This is its great and notable
-function, and gives <span style="font-variant:small-caps;">The Crisis</span> a peculiar place among American periodicals.
+function, and gives <span class = "small-caps">The Crisis</span> a peculiar place among American periodicals.

-But <span style="font-variant:small-caps;">The Crisis</span> is not merely an entertaining newspaper.
+But <span class = "small-caps">The Crisis</span> is not merely an entertaining newspaper.

-<span style="font-variant:small-caps;">The Crisis</span> entertains and informs its readers for the one object and the sole object of arousing their fighting blood. <span style="font-variant:small-caps;">The Crisis</span> means fight and fight for Right.
+<span class = "small-caps">The Crisis</span> entertains and informs its readers for the one object and the sole object of arousing their fighting blood. <span class = "small-caps">The Crisis</span> means fight and fight for Right.

-More than that, <span style="font-variant:small-caps;">The Crisis</span> stands for a definite method of fighting. <span style="font-variant:small-caps;">The Crisis</span> does not simply protest or simply tell the unpalatable truth or simply cry fight wildly and crazily.
+More than that, <span class = "small-caps">The Crisis</span> stands for a definite method of fighting. <span class = "small-caps">The Crisis</span> does not simply protest or simply tell the unpalatable truth or simply cry fight wildly and crazily.

-<span style="font-variant:small-caps;">The Crisis</span> cries fight and adds: Here are weapons, and here is the battle line:
+<span class = "small-caps">The Crisis</span> cries fight and adds: Here are weapons, and here is the battle line:

 Join or die!